-Prof. Joseph Pearce is a native of England and the Director of the Center for Faith and Culture at Aquinas College, in Nashville, TN.
-He is editor of the St. Austin Review, an international review of Catholic culture, series editor of the Ignatius Critical Editions, and executive director of Catholic Courses.
+Prof. Joseph Pearce is a native of England and editor of the St. Austin Review, an international review of Catholic culture, series editor of the Ignatius Critical Editions, and executive director of Catholic Courses.

 Prof. Pearce has hosted two 13-part television series about Shakespeare on EWTN, and has also written and presented documentaries on EWTN on the Catholicism of The Lord of the Rings.

 He has participated and lectured at a wide variety of international and literary events at major colleges and universities in the U.S., Canada, Britain, Europe, Africa and South America.
 He is also a regular guest on national and international television and radio programs, and has served as consultant for film documentaries on J.R.R.
 Tolkien and Alexander Solzhenitsyn.

 Prof. Pearce relocated to the United States in 2001.
 He and his wife homeschool their two children, Leo and Evangeline.

 The Sense of Catholicism and the Nonsense of Atheism

 We live in an age in which many people profess no religion and believe in no God.
 Professor Pearce exposes the shallow arguments of atheism and shows the rational foundation for faith.

 The Catholicism of The Hobbit

 Tolkien described The Lord of the Rings as a “fundamentally religious and Catholic book.”
 Discover how his earlier book, The Hobbit, is equally Catholic.
 Prof. Pearce, author of Bilbo’s Journey, unravels the hidden Christian meaning of this classic tale of good and evil in Middle Earth.